muhammad-i-imran/cloud-recon/README.md

 - Provide Envrionment variables required in `docker-compose.yml` file
 - Run `docker-compose.yml` file by running the following command:
 `sudo docker-compose up -d`

+##### Note:  The private key file used in docker-compose.yml file for openstack-querier server should have valid file permission (e.g. 400).